rtcweb-wg/mdns-ice-candidates/draft-ietf-rtcweb-mdns-ice-candidates.md

 --------------------------------------

-This section outlines how received ICE candidates with mDNS names are processed by ICE agents, and is relevant to all scenarios.
+This section outlines how received ICE candidates with mDNS names are processed by ICE agents, and is relevant to all endpoints.

 For any remote ICE candidate received by the ICE agent, the following procedure is used: